scalar/scalar/documentation/integrations/dotnet.md

     // Object initializer
     options.Authentication = new ScalarAuthenticationOptions
     {
-        PreferredSecurityScheme = "ApiKey", // Name of the security scheme in the OpenAPI document ApiKey = new ApiKeyOptions
+        PreferredSecurityScheme = "ApiKey", // Security scheme name from the OpenAPI document ApiKey = new ApiKeyOptions
         {
             Token = "your-api-key"